-Marie Kondo’s method of organization — as evidenced in her best seller, The Life-Changing Magic of Tidying Up, and her new Netflix show, Tidying Up With Marie Kondo, is to discard everything that doesn’t bring you joy in one intense, marathon tidying session and then designate a spot for everything you love (this may take about six months).
+Marie Kondo’s method of organization—as described in her bestselling book, The Life-Changing Magic of Tidying Up, and her Netflix show, Tidying Up With Marie Kondo—is to discard everything that doesn’t bring you joy in one long tidying session that lasts about six months.
+After you purge every nook in your home, she recommends designating a spot for everything you love.
 She guarantees that once you commit to her method, you’ll never have to do it again.

-Read this excerpt from The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing on Kondo’s strict philosophy of not keeping bottles and bits around the kitchen sink and bathtub or in the shower stall.
+Read this excerpt from The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing to learn all about Kondo’s strict philosophy of not keeping jars, bottles and branded plastic containers around the kitchen sink and bathtub or in the shower stall.

 Keep things out of the bath and the kitchen sink